fricas/fricas/src/doc/sphinx/source/development.rst

 dependencies between them, then they probably should go in as one patch.
-This is not a hard rule, it make sense to split really large patches (say more than thousend lines) and sometimes part of the functionality is ready and may be commited before the feature is complete.
+This is not a hard rule, it make sense to split really large patches (say more than thousend lines) and sometimes part of the functionality is ready and may be committed before the feature is complete.